 We had a fantastic day out recently at The Royal Bath & West Show in Shepton Mallet.
 Happily for us the showground is an easy 5 minute drive away from us and we had an easy run through to the show with no parking problems!

 We love books and reading.
-You’ll find little book nooks all over the B&B and a plethora of genres to satisfy all ages!
+You’ll find little book nooks all over the B&B and a plethora of genres to satisfy everyone!

 2016 marks 100 years since the birth of Roald Dahl – the world’s (in my opinion) number one storyteller.
 Throughout 2016, there will be celebrations for Roald Dahl 100, focusing on Roald Dahl’s “gloriumptious” stories and characters and delivering a year packed with “squiggling surprises” and treats for everyone.
 But did you know that prior to his writing fame, he used to sell kerosene in Shepton Mallet and the surrounding area in the 1930s?
 He described the experience vividly in his autobiographical work ‘Boy: Tales of Childhood’ (published 1984):